-Buttery short crust pastry stuffed with beef steak, kidney, onion and gravy, has been warming the hearts of the English for centuries.
+Buttery shortcrust pastry stuffed with beef steak, kidney, onion, and gravy, has been warming the hearts of the English for centuries.
+Steak and kidney pie has filled the bellies of British countries through times such as wars and recessions and even in times of celebrations.

 To assemble a great pie, In a stew pot, cubed beef kidney and round steak are browned in hot fat with onions and seasonings.
 This combination is simmered until meat is tender.
 Potatoes are added along with stout and Worchester sauce to create self-saucing gravy.